Skip to main content

 "Come with me, Didi."
 Bondita took Sampoorna by her hand by the jheel.

 "Bondita."
 Sampoorna looked up at her face.
-"Whatever happened today is not a fault of yours.
+"Whatever happened today is not your fault.
 Do you understand?"
-Bondita sat down, on the wet steps of the jheel, holding Sampoorna's hand in her own.
+Bondita sat down on the wet steps of the jheel, holding Sampoorna's hand in her own.
 She looked away silently.
 "Jamai babu chose you, like you chose him, even after discarding the accident."
 Bondita looked up at Sampoorna's face and got up.
 "Let's get you to a room.
 You will not stay in that hut.
 It is not safe."

 "It's my house too.
 You can stay."
 Bondita was firm.
 "Barrister Babu won't forgive me if I leave you at the hut alone after all this.
 Come with me.
 I have told Koeli Didi to set up one of the rooms on the ground floor for you."